jakobzhao/geog458/weeks/week07/readme.md

 }
 ```

 > Notably, the cover and footer element are optional.
-It depends on whether the geonarrative needs such a component or not.
+It depends on whether the GeoNarrative needs such a component or not.

 ### 2.3 Cover Page

 #### 2.3.1 Content on the page

-the cover page will introduce the geonarrative to the online vistors.
-Usually, it will contains
+the cover page will introduce the GeoNarrative to the online visitors.
+Usually, it will contain

 - a title
 - a subtitle
-- a short description or an synopsis of the GeoNarrative,
+- a short description or a synopsis of the GeoNarrative,
-- authors and their affilitions
+- authors and their affiliations
-- social media components that enable visitors to share it with others on facebook, twitter and etc, or
+- social media components that enable visitors to share it with others on Facebook, twitter and etc, or
 - footnotes.

 For example, in the template, the structure of the cover page is like: